Bountiful, UT Criminal Defense Lawyer

 When to Hire a Criminal Defense Lawyer in Bountiful, UT

 You should hire a criminal defense attorney as soon as possible.
 Many defendants do not realize they need a lawyer until after they are arrested.
 In that case, you can invoke your Miranda rights, stop questions from the police, and contact an attorney.
 The police might try to discourage you from speaking to an attorney.
-They often emphasize that waiting for a lawyer means waiting at the police station, and answering their questions quickly will get you home faster.
-Do not be fooled.
-Call a lawyer.
+They often emphasize that waiting for a lawyer means waiting at the police station and answering their questions quickly will get you home faster.
+While that may sound appealing in the moment, do not be fooled.
+Call our lawyers.

 Some defendants know that a warrant is out for their arrest, or they suspect that law enforcement is looking for them.
 The police might have spoken to people in the community about the defendant or even to the defendant themselves, and the defendant might see an arrest coming.
 In such a case, you should hire a lawyer before even being arrested.
 The sooner you can begin preparing with an attorney, the better.
 If you have had any suspicious encounters with law enforcement, had your home searched, or are otherwise aware of a criminal investigation, call our criminal defense lawyers for help immediately.